brk-ozs11/IFConnect/README.md

 ---

+## ❗️ **Important: How to Open IFConnect on macOS**

+Since IFConnect is currently in beta, macOS may block the app because it is from an unidentified developer.
+Follow these steps to open it:

+1. **Download and install IFConnect** on your Mac.
+2. **Try to open the app**, and you will likely see a message saying, "IFConnect can't be opened because it is from an unidentified developer."
+3. Go to **System Preferences** > **Security & Privacy**.
+4. In the **General** tab, you will see a message at the bottom about IFConnect being blocked.
+5. Click **Open Anyway** to allow the app to run.
+6. The app will ask for confirmation again; choose **Open** to launch it.

+After following these steps, IFConnect should open without any issues.

+---

 ## ☕ **Support the Development**

 If you enjoy using IFConnect and want to support its continuous development, consider buying me a coffee.
 Every little bit helps to keep this project flying high! 🛫